 Counseling: Student Support at Brophy

 At the onset of his freshman year, each student will be assigned a freshman advisor.
-The Freshman Advisory Program is designed to provide resources and support that is specific to the variety of transition issues that students experience during their freshman year.
+The Freshman Advisory Program is designed to provide resources and support that are specific to the variety of transition issues that students experience during their freshman year.
 At the beginning of the sophomore year, each student transitions to a college counselor with whom he will work until graduation.

 The Student Assistance Program is an important resource that is available to all students.
 Visit the Student Assistance Program webpage